giulianopz/lfcs/domains/6-storage-management/e.md

 > Warning: Although swap is generally recommended for systems utilizing traditional spinning hard drives, using swap with SSDs can cause issues with hardware degradation over time.

 The information written to disk will be significantly slower than information kept in RAM, but the operating system will prefer to keep running application data in memory and use swap for the older data.
-Overall, having swap space as a fallback for when your system’s RAM is depleted can be a good safety net against out-of-memory exceptions on systems with non-SSD storage available.
+Overall, having swap space as a fallback for when your system's RAM is depleted can be a good safety net against out-of-memory exceptions on systems with non-SSD storage available.

 ### 1. Checking the System for Swap Information